dhess/c-ringbuf/.github/CONTRIBUTING.md

   * Macros in `UPPER_CASE`, using underscores (`_`) as separators.
   * Everything else in `lower_case`, using underscores (`_`) as separators.

-For other formatting, I'm less picky, but generally speaking, just look for an example of in the existing code base and follow it.
+For other formatting, I'm less picky, but generally speaking, just look for an example in the existing code base and follow it.
 (It's quite possible that I myself have been inconsistent in a few places.
 Feel free to point these cases out to me by opening an issue, if you like.)

 I reserve the right to reject PRs purely based on their formatting.
 Please do not take it personally it if happens to you; everyone has their own quirky way of formatting code, and mine is no better than anyone else's, but I think it's important to be consistent within a project.